-The term Turkaman rugs covers a whole range of carpets from different regions such as Uzbekistan, Turkemistan and Afghanistan.
-Carpets knotted by the Turkmen ethnic group include Bashir, Tekke and Yomut carpets.
-The names refer to various Turkmen tribes who developed and knotted their own designs.
+The term Turkaman carpets covers a whole range of carpets from different regions such as Uzbekistan, Turkemistan and Afghanistan.
+Carpets woven by the Turkmen ethnic group include Bashir, Tekke, and Yomut carpets.
+The names refer to different Turkmen tribes that have developed and woven their own patterns.

-A distinction must be made between traditional Turkmen rugs and industrially manufactured mass production based on Turkmen design from India and Pakistan.
-Like all nomadic carpets, the patterns are plain and simple. and of coarser design.
+A distinction must be made between traditional Turkmen carpets and industrially produced mass-produced Turkmen-style carpets from India and Pakistan.
+Like all nomadic carpets, the patterns are plain and simple and of coarser make.
 The predominant colour is red.
-An area-wide design is common
+A blanket pattern is common

-A Turkmen rug (Turkomen: Türkmen haly; or Turkmen carpet or Turkoman carpet) is a type of handmade floor-covering textile traditionally originating in Central Asia.
-It is useful to distinguish between the original Turkmen tribal rugs and the rugs produced in large numbers for export mainly in Pakistan and Iran today.
-The original Turkmen rugs were produced by the Turkmen tribes who are the main ethnic group in Turkmenistan and are also found in Afghanistan and Iran.
-They are used for various purposes, including tent rugs, door hangings and bags of various sizes
+A Turkmen carpet (Turkmen: Tuerkmen haly; or Turkmen rug or Turkoman carpet) is a type of handmade floor textile that traditionally originated in Central Asia.
+It is useful to distinguish between the original Turkmen tribal carpets and the carpets that are now produced in large quantities for export, mainly in Pakistan and Iran.
+The original Turkmen carpets were made by the Turkmen tribes, which are the main ethnic group in Turkmenistan and are also found in Afghanistan and Iran.
+They are used for various purposes, including as tent rugs, door hangings, and bags in various sizes